tomascordero/safety-exit/readme.txt

 == Changelog ==
 1.8.0:
-	- Refactor: Improved backend code structure for stability 1.7.1:
+	- Improved backend code structure for stability
+	- Added a warning for out dated PHP versions in preparation for 2.0 release 1.7.1:
 	- Fix: Security fix
 1.7.0: